SMSirajulhaq/SMSirajulhaq/README.md

 <h2>About me</h2>

-- Passionate Civil Engineer
+- 👷 Passionate Civil Engineer
-- Experienced in Construction Site Engineering, Retrofittng, and Floor Planning
+- 🏗️ Experienced in Construction Site Engineering, Retrofittng, and Floor Planning
-- Well known for effective work in teams
+- 🫂 Well known for effective work in teams
-- Adept at managing multiple projects in dynamic environments
+- 📝 Adept at managing multiple projects in dynamic environments
-- Committed to continuous learning, particularly in Engineering & Entrepreneurship
+- 📈 Committed to continuous learning, particularly in Engineering & Entrepreneurship
-- Focuses on merging creativity and technology for innovative solutions
+- 🛠️ Focused on merging creativity and technology for innovative solutions to real-world problems

 <h2>Areas of expertise</h2>